awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 ## Deploy Your Application<a name="dotnet-core-tutorial-deploy"></a>

-Deploy the source bundle to the Elastic Beanstalk environment that you created earlier\.
+Deploy the source bundle to the Elastic Beanstalk environment that you created\.

-**Note**
 You can download the source bundle here: [dotnet\-core\-tutorial\-bundle\.zip](samples/dotnet-core-tutorial-bundle.zip)

 **To deploy a source bundle**